liseda-lab/TrueWalks/README.md

 python3 run_embedML.py
 ```

-To use TrueWalks embeddings to compute similarity, run the command
+To use TrueWalks embeddings to compute similarity, run the command:
 ```
 python3 run_embedSS.py
 ```